Dawimpy/pkg-manager/README.md

 Note: This project is still in beta!

 # Supported distribution
-Android (Termux)
+1.Android (Termux)
-Ubuntu and Debian
+2.Ubuntu and Debian

 But you can add a distribution by [pull request](https://github.com/NoNameMan1231/pkg-manager/pulls)